EricDriussi/host-your-own/README.md

 There needs to be a working ssh connection from your machine to the root user of your VPS.

-The key for this connection should be your id_rsa key pair.
+This connection is expected to use your id_rsa key pair.
 As in:

 ```sh
 ssh-copy-id -i ~/.ssh/id_rsa.pub root@[VPS-IP-ADDRESS]